Nights into Dreams: Critical

+Accolades

-Nights Into Dreams received the "Best Graphics" and "Best Programming" awards at the Japan Game Awards.
+Nights into Dreams received the "Best Graphics" and "Best Programming" awards at the Japan Game Awards.
 In Electronic Gaming Monthly's "Best of '96" awards, it was a runner-up for Flying Game of the Year (behind Pilotwings 64), Nights was a runner-up for "coolest mascot" (behind Mario), and the Saturn analog controller, which the magazine called the "Nights Controller", won Best Peripheral.
 The following year EGM ranked it the 70th best console video game of all time, describing it as "unlike anything you've seen before ... a 2.5-D platform game without the platforms".

-Legacy
+Legacy and adaptations

 Nights into Dreams has appeared on several best-game-of-all-time lists.
 In a January 2000 poll by Computer and Video Games, readers named it the 15th greatest game, behind Super Mario 64.
 IGN ranked it the 94th best game of all time in 2007, and in 2008, Levi Buchanan ranked it fourth in his list of the top 10 Sega Saturn games.
 Next Generation ranked it the 25th best game in their September 1996 issue (one month before they actually reviewed the game, and roughly two months before it saw release outside Japan).
 1UP ranked it third in its "Top Ten Cult Classics" list.
 In 2014, GamesRadar listed Nights into Dreams as the best Sega Saturn game of all time, saying it "tapped into a new kind of platform gameplay for its era".
 Naka said that the release of Nights was when Sonic Team was truly formed as a brand.